Eric Newman (producer): Career

 In 2014, Newman formed Grand Electric and moved forward with a long gestating idea of his about a film set during the drug war in Colombia.
 Newman had become interested in America’s efforts to bring Pablo Escobar to justice in 1997 after hearing a story about the aftermath of Escobar’s death and the power vacuum it created.
 Newman enlisted screenwriters Carlo Bernard and Doug Miro to write a film script based on this idea.
 During production of season two of Hemlock Grove, Newman learned that Netflix intended to expand into Latin America and were actively looking for projects with South American appeal.
 Newman repurposed the yet unwritten film project into a 10 part television show and brought Brazilian director José Padilha aboard to executive produce and direct.
 The team secured a straight-to-series commitment from Netflix and began production in Colombia that same summer.
 Chris Brancato joined the show as showrunner but departed the show before the season wrapped production.
 The show debuted in 2015 to almost universal acclaim, BAFTA and Golden Globe nominations for best show, as well as a massive global viewership for the service.
 Its success secured a two season renewal which saw Newman take over as writing showrunner.
 He continued in that role through two more seasons of Narcos before transitioning the show to Mexico for a second installment of the franchise.
 Narcos: Mexico also received acclaim and large viewership and Newman earned a nomination from the Writer’s Guild for his writing on the show.
 Two seasons into Narcos: Mexico, Newman stepped out of the day-to-day role of show-running to focus on his expanding slate of projects under his Netflix deal.
-Newman continues to executive produce Narcos: Mexico which will see its third season hit the streamer soon.